29 January 2018

 ECG With left Block.The peaks are wider by slow conduction in the left ventricule.

-A bundle branch can be related to any disease that affects the septum, the muscular division between the two ventricles where those bundle branches are located.
+In short, the right or left bundle branch block can be related to any disease that affects the septum, which is the partition between the two ventricles and serves as a conduit for these specialized electrical wires.

 No symptom